mit-acl/clear/README.md

 ## Synthetic comparisons:
-Run files in the "SyntheticComparison" folder to compare CLEAR with state-of-the-art algorithms.
+Run files in the "Synthetic_Comparisons" folder to compare CLEAR with state-of-the-art algorithms.

 ## Copyright: